JakeDongwanKang/2800-202210-BBY15/README.md

 - Run the web app locally by executing `extremis-app.js` in command line
 - Open a web browser (Firefox or Chrome is recommended)
 - Go to the http://localhost:8000 to view the app
-- App may be hosted by the user in any way they wish, we used [Heroku](https://devcenter.heroku.com/articles/deploying-nodejs) and set our GitHub repo to automatically deploy to Heroku.
-A guide to auto-deploying onto Heroku from GitHub can be found here
+- App may be hosted by the user in any way they wish, our group used [Heroku](https://devcenter.heroku.com/articles/deploying-nodejs) and set our GitHub repo to automatically deploy to Heroku.

 ```